 The director of the planetarium hopes that your use of the facility is enjoyable and worthwhile.
 In order to maintain the Planetarium's valuable services to the community, he asks that you observe the following:

-- Absolutely no food, drink, or chewing gum is allowed in the planetarium. - Do not litter. - Do not leave bicycles or skateboards inside the building. - Protect the fabric on the seats: do not put your feet on the seats or leave hair-styling materials residue on them.
+- Absolutely no food, drink, or chewing gum is allowed in the planetarium. - Do not litter. - Do not leave bicycles or skateboards inside the building. - Do not put your feet on the furniture.